Fabucik/ZombieShooter/README.md

 If you want to make better graphics or improve code, go ahead

 ### Controls
-W - Go up
+Up arrow - Go up

-S - Go down
+Down arrow - Go down

 Space - Shooting and retrying